 Welcome to my little corner of the internet.
 I’ve been blogging about the books I read, the libraries I visit, and other bookish topics since January 2010.

-I started this blog shortly after stepping down as a manager at Borders Books & Music after ten years in a variety of positions (district marketing manager, community relations coordinator, operations, and sales).
+I started this blog shortly after stepping down as a manager at Borders Books & Music after over ten years in a variety of positions (district marketing manager, community relations, operations, and sales).
 Although I continued to work as a part-time bookseller for another two years until the company’s demise, I missed the daily interaction with books and book people.
 This blog helped fill that void.

 Book Cougars Podcast

-Other places to find me
+Other places to find me: